-When you first put your website online, chances are that you chose a cheap hosting plan that’s most likely a shared hosting plan.
+When you first put your website online, the chances are that you chose a cheap hosting plan that's most likely a shared hosting plan.
 Shared hosting from a good provider gets you a good bang for your buck.
 But as your site grows, it may not be good enough.
-And if your site is for business, especially if you’re selling anything online, you probably want to consider upgrading.
+And if your site is for business, especially if you're selling anything online, you probably want to consider upgrading.

 Your website takes too long to load

 How fast your site loads are critical, from a user experience perspective, and it even comes into play for where Google ranks your site in search results.
 They've been factoring in load speed for a while.
 Still, it's only going to become more important with the dramatic increase of mobile searches.